Follow

 After experiencing dozens of Walk in interviews in Dubai events over the past few years, I can tell you they’re a unique aspect of the job market here.
 They’re chaotic, sometimes frustrating, but also filled with opportunity if you know how to navigate them.

-The Walk in interview in Dubai approach is likely here to stay because it works for employers.
+The interview in Dubai approach is likely here to stay because it works for employers.
 As candidates, we need to adapt and use these events to our advantage.

 Remember that each Walk in interviews in Dubai is a learning experience.
 Even if you don’t get the job, you gain interview practice, make connections, and better understand what employers are looking for.

 My biggest piece of advice?
 Be patient but persistent.
-The Walk in interview in Dubai process can be draining, but when it works out, it can change your career trajectory overnight.
+The interview in Dubai process can be draining, but when it works out, it can change your career trajectory overnight.

 P.S.
 This info is from May 2025 but tbh things change fast in Walk in interviews in Dubai scene so double check everything!
 And if ur reading this later… hope things have gotten even better lol